sebkur/dbus-java/README.md

 form of an HTML/PDF guide to writing D-Bus Java programs, JavaDoc API for the library and man pages for the supplied programs.
 Read the documentation, it's there for a reason.

-The installed programs are documented in their respective man pages.

-CreateInterface is a tool for creating interface stubs for D-Bus programs.
-It will connect to services running on the bus and introspect on them to find their API.
-This will then be written as Java interface definitions suitable for importing into your program.
-A file containing the introspection data can be used instead.

-ListDBus lists the names currently connected to a bus.

-DBusViewer is a graphical tool which combines the two tools.
-It will list the names on a bus and allow you to introspect on them and save the result as Java interface files.
-This currently only introspects on the root object, however.

 To run a Java program using D-Bus you need to have the libdbus-java, libunix-java and libdebug jar files in your classpath and the libunix-java